Late this afternoon, I realised just how addicted I am. Noooo, not to blogging (although...), to cigarettes.

 My downstairs neighbour (guy, knows his vocabulary and how to use it, no overly long sentences) and a plumber came round for all of fifteen minutes.The wall was completely ignored.

-the way cancelled our meeting for the evening (now kindly refer to my unbelievably accurate prognostication in the previous post).
+I didn't see or hear from the managing agent, who by the way cancelled our meeting for the evening (now kindly refer to my unbelievably accurate prognostication in the previous post).

 The whole "we shall convene among ourselves" thing was also cancelled (well, can't get it right every time, can I).

-Below is an excerpt from a phone conversation with my upstairs neighbour (don't get confused)
+Below is an excerpt from a phone conversation with my upstairs neighbour (don't get confused):

 - Hi, Valérie, it's Anne.
 I got your message.